-- The exclusion from the investment universe of investee companies with the SRI category "Under Surveillance" (e.g. 20%). - The exclusions resulting from the exclusion policies mentioned in the previous section - As per the Positive Contribution indicator (described in the previous section), the companies which do not have at least 20% of their business devoted to SDGs are excluded, unless the company has allocated a significant amount (above the sector average) to investment and R&D to develop a new source of sustainable growth in new solutions (in CAPEX or OPEX) and thus has its economic model under transformation.
+- The exclusions resulting from the exclusion policies mentioned in the previous section. - ESG "rating improvement" approach, which consists of obtaining an average ESG score for the holding which is higher than the average ESG score for the comparison SRI universe, including those securities comprising the STOXX Europe ex UK Total Market Index (BKXF), after eliminating 30% of the index weighting.
+These eliminated securities correspond to the exclusion of private issuers featuring on the management company's sector-based and norm-based exclusion lists for the purposes of the SRI Label, as well as securities with the lowest ESG scores. - As per the Positive Contribution indicator (described in the previous section), the companies which do not have at least 20% of their business devoted to SDGs are excluded, unless the company has allocated a significant amount (above the sector average) to investment and R&D to develop a new source of sustainable growth in new solutions (in CAPEX or OPEX) and thus has its economic model under transformation.